clstoulouse/motu/README.md

 * __tomcat__: Apache Tomcat process forces umask to 0027 (https://tomcat.apache.org/tomcat-8.5-doc/security-howto.html)
 * __0000__:   Custom umask value
 Values 0002 or umask are recommended if Motu download results are served by a frontal web server

+##### <a name="TdsHttpSoTimeout">Java property tds.http.sotimeout</a>
+By default this parameter is at "300".
+It represents the maximum delay in seconds for TDS to answer a MOTU request (reading timeout of the socket).
+For queries involving lots of files, TDS might need more than the default 5 minutes to answer, and to avoid the error "004-27 : Error in NetcdfWriter finish", this parameter can be set to a higher value in:
+__tomcat-motu-jvm-javaOpts__=-server [...] -XX:MaxPermSize=512M -Dtds.http.sotimeout=4000

+##### <a name="TdsHttpConnTimeout">Java property tds.http.conntimeout</a>
+By default this parameter is at "60".
+It represents the maximum delay in seconds for TDS to accept a MOTU request (connection timeout on the socket).
+The paramater can be customized and added in:
+__tomcat-motu-jvm-javaOpts__=-server [...] -XX:MaxPermSize=512M -Dtds.http.conntimeout=100

 #### <a name="ConfigurationSystemTomcatNetworkPorts">Tomcat network ports</a>
 The parameters below are used to set the different network ports used by Apache Tomcat.